mwbowers/mwbowers.github.io/reference/datagate/datagate-common/date-time-format.md

 ---
 title: DateTimeFormat enum
-description: Specifies the format for a date/time field.
+description: "Specifies the format for a date/time field. "
+last_modified_at: 2024-06-26T20:26:58Z
 ---

 Specifies the format for a date/time field.